barnardcsc/Spring-25-The-Nutty-Arcade-Gamifying-Squirrel-Census-Data/README.md

 ## **Running our game**

+### Important notes: ###

+Please ensure that the following items are complete before attempting to run your game:

+- Ensure that squirrels-template is in your laptop's Downloads folder.
+If you would prefer to keep it in a different location, determine the path of folders it's nested within and then substitute that path for the word "Downloads" in Step 2.
+- For Mac users, ensure that you installed LÖVE under your laptop's Applications folder
+- For Windows users, ensure that you installed LÖVE under your laptop's Program Files

 ### Mac users: ###

 1. Open your laptop's terminal
 2. Type **```cd Downloads/squirrels-template```** and then hit enter

-   (This assumes that squirrels-template is in your file downloads.
-If it's not, determine the path of folders it's nested within and substitute that path for "Downloads")

-3. Now, your terminal should say squirrels-template on the left.
-This means you have successfully entered the game folder.

-   Copy + paste **```/Applications/love.app/Contents/MacOS/love .```** into your terminal, then hit enter.
+3. Copy + paste **```/Applications/love.app/Contents/MacOS/love .```** into your terminal, then hit enter

-   (This will work as long as you installed LÖVE in the Applications folder upon setup)